JuliaLang/julia/doc/src/manual/performance-tips.md

 Note that [`@code_typed`](@ref) and friends will always show you specialized code, even if Julia would not normally specialize that method call.
-You need to check the [method internals](@ref ast-lowered-method) if you want to see whether specializations are generated when argument types are changed.
+You need to check the [method internals](@ref ast-lowered-method) if you want to see whether specializations are generated when argument types are changed, i.e., if `(@which f(...)).specializations` contains specializations for the argument in question.

 ## Break functions into multiple definitions